tylerneylon/apanga-progress/readme.md

 ## Next milestone

-The next milestone will be improved biomes, scheduled to be released to testers on [500.2014](http://tylerneylon.com/a/7date/).
+The next milestone will focus on improved biomes, scheduled to be released to testers on [500.2014](http://tylerneylon.com/a/7date/).
-In the meantime,
-a series of improvements to existing features is scheduled for 440.2014.
+A secondary goal of this milestone is to improve the walking algorithm.

 ## Major game events and version numbers